awslabs/aws-deployment-framework/docs/admin-guide.md

    to deploy the latest version again, set the `Log Level` to `DEBUG` to get extra logging information about the issue you are experiencing.
-2. If you are running an older version of ADF, please navigate to the CloudFormation Console in `us-east-1` of the AWS Management account.
+2. If you are running an older version of ADF, please navigate to the CloudFormation Console in `us-east-1` or `cn-north-1` of the AWS Management account.
 3. Update the stack.
 4. For any ADF deployment of `v3.2.0` and later, please change the `Log Level` parameter and set it to `DEBUG`.
 Deploy those changes and revert them after